rxRust/rxRust/missing_features.md

 Operators that operate on the entire sequence of items emitted by an Observable

 - [x] Average — calculates the average of numbers emitted by an Observable and emits this average
-- [ ] Concat — emit the emissions from two or more Observables without interleaving them
+- [x] Concat — emit the emissions from two or more Observables without interleaving them
   - [x] ConcatAll (implemented as `merge_all(1)`)
   - [x] ConcatMap
-  - [ ] Concat (static version taking iterables/varargs)
+  - [x] Concat (static version taking iterables/varargs)
+    - implemented as `concat_observables` in `factory.rs`
 - [x] Count — count the number of items emitted by the source Observable and emit only this value
 - [x] Max — determine, and emit, the maximum-valued item emitted by an Observable
 - [x] Min — determine, and emit, the minimum-valued item emitted by an Observable